markevans/block_helpers/README.markdown

 Using arguments
 ---------------

-You can pass in arguments to the helper, and these will be passed through to the class's `options` method.
+You can pass in arguments to the helper, and these will be passed through to the class's `initialize` method.
 In the helper:

     module MyHelper

       class MyBlockHelper < ActionView::BlockHelper

-        def options(tag_type)
+        def initialize(tag_type)
           @tag_type = tag_type
         end